Napoleon (2023 film): Filming

 Initial filming took place at Lincoln Cathedral.

 Some battle scenes and romantic scenes were filmed at Blenheim Palace.

 Production began in February 2022.
 The film features six major battle sequences, unlike Waterloo (1970), another film featuring Napoleon, that focused on a single battle.
+The battles featured in the film are the siege of Toulon, Battle of the Pyramids, Battle of Marengo, Battle of Austerlitz, Battle of Borodino, and Battle of Waterloo.
+The Battle of Marengo sequence was removed from the theatrical cut but was retained in the director's cut.

 Napoleon was shot under the working title Marengo, a reference to the Battle of Marengo (1800).
 Filming took place in Lincoln, England in March 2022.
 The crew reportedly spent a week to prepare Lincoln Cathedral, which stood in for Notre-Dame de Paris.
 Shooting took place in the cathedral on March 17 and 18, between 7 am to 7 pm.

 Filming also took place at other English locations: Stowe House, Buckinghamshire; West Wycombe Park, Buckinghamshire; Blenheim Palace, Oxfordshire; Petworth House, West Sussex; Boughton House, Northamptonshire; and the Old Royal Naval College, Greenwich, London.
 The execution of Marie Antoinette was filmed at Somerset House in London.
+Underwater scenes were filmed at Pinewood Studios.

 It was also shot in Malta for three weeks, starting in May 2022.
 Fort Ricasoli in Kalkara was transformed into the site of 1793's siege of Toulon, where Napoleon had his first victory.
 The desert in the area of Merzouga in Morocco stood in for Egypt.
+Youssef Louchi served as unit manager on the production.
 The film was shot in just 62 days.